EOSIO/eos/README.md

 ./eosc create key # active_key
 ```

-This will output two pairs of a public and private key
+This will output two pairs of public and private keys

 ```
 Private key: XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX